← Back to Blog

 Cleaning Messy Data with AI

 Before you can analyze anything, the data usually needs cleaning.
 AI is remarkably good at this.
-Common problems it can fix: inconsistent category names ("NY", "New York", "new york" all meaning the same thing), date format mismatches, empty cells, duplicate rows, and numbers stored as text.
+Common problems it can fix include inconsistent category names ("NY", "New York", "new york" all meaning the same thing), date format mismatches, empty cells, duplicate rows, and numbers stored as text strings.

 Upload your messy file and use this cleaning prompt: